Bahauddin-Fahad/Cam-Resources/README.md

 **In this Assignment,There are,**

-- Home
+### - Home

 -Image Of Nikon D780
 -Basic Intro Of Nikon D780
 -3 Reviews Of Customers

--Reviews
+### -Reviews

+-Reviews Of Satisfied Customers,their Images and Overall Rating for the Product

--Dashboard
+### -Dashboard

+-4 Charts of Monthly Sale,Investment and Revenue Ratio.

-- Blogs
+### - Blogs

+-Answers of the 3 Important Questions.

--About
+### -About

+-Specifications of the Nikon D780.